 This fall, just in time for a slate of new TV shows sure to insult the tastes of millions of viewers, watch for congressional action on a list of potential new television legislation circulating on Capitol Hill to address the public's outrage.

-The fastest-moving item is a congressional fix for the bizarre Second Circuit court ruling that the networks can't be fined by the Federal Communications Commission for fleeting profanities, since expecting TV executives to employ their own seven-second delay system is supposedly "arbitrary and capricious" regulating, and never mind that a) that is the only reason for which to have a delay, and b) it is the "technology" solution the industry claims makes federal intervention unnecessary.
-Senator Jay Rockefeller has swept this bill through the Senate Commerce committee and analysts expect it to pass soon after Congress returns from the August recess.
+The fastest-moving item is a congressional fix for the bizarre Second Circuit court ruling that the networks can't be fined by the Federal Communications Commission for fleeting profanities, since expecting TV executives to employ their own seven-second delay system is supposedly “arbitrary and capricious” regulating.
+Never mind that a) that is the only reason for which to have a delay, and b) it is the “technology” solution the industry claims makes federal intervention unnecessary.
+Senator Jay Rockefeller has swept this bill through the Senate Commerce Committee and analysts expect it to pass soon after Congress returns from the August recess.
 A similar version in the House, sponsored by Rep. Chip Pickering (R-Miss) should follow.

 Brownback, whose presidential campaign could have used a boost among the fed-up American people, was denied his prize by the Appropriations crowd.
 But Sen. Rockefeller's bill moves the same idea.
 Both of these men are owed a debt of gratitude for standing up to the hired guns of Tinseltown and their bullying tactics.

-But there seem always to be room for one more silly argument from this camp.
-"It is unrealistic to expect all new consumer media devices to employ alternative blocking schemes," he now says.
+But there seems always to be room for one more silly argument from this camp.
+“It is unrealistic to expect all new consumer media devices to employ alternative blocking schemes,” he now says.